 The Difference That Solar Attic Fans Make

-Solar attic fans work actively to eliminate the heat build-up in the attic by pulling the air in from outside and forcing the hot air to escape through the attic vent.
+Solar attic fans work actively to eliminate the heat build-up in the attic by drawing hot air out.
+This will force fresh air from outside through the intake vents into the attic.
 The benefits of this little addition are manifold:

 - Reduced heat buildup, which can bring down the temperature in the attic by as much as 40°F on a hot summer’s day